vamsi-krishna-golla/orbit-simulation-tool/README.md

-# universal-simulation-tool
+# Universal Simulation Tool

 A simulation project based on current best scientific theories.
-It allows changing conditions and observing how systems behave according to their underlying rules.
+It allows changing conditions and observing how systems behave under those rules.

+“Universal” is used in the context of relying on current best explanations which themselves have universality.

-The project contains small, independent simulations (e.g. solar system, trees, rivers), focused on consequences rather than visual realism.
+The project contains small, independent simulations (e.g. solar system, trees, rivers etc), focused on consequences rather than visual realism.

+Early stage.
+Focused on correctness and simplicity.